Gyromitrin: Toxicity controversy

 Due to variances seen in the effects of consumption of the Gyromitra esculenta, there is some controversy surrounding its toxicity.
 Historically, there was some confusion over what was causing the symptoms to form after consuming the mushrooms.
 Over time, there were poisonings across Europe due to the consumption of Gyromitra mushrooms; however, the toxin causing the poisonings was unknown at that time.
 In 1793, mushroom poisonings that occurred in France were attributed to Morchella pleopus, and in 1885, the poisonings were said to be caused by “helvellic acid”.
 The identity of the toxin found in Gyromitra was not known until List and Luft of Germany were able to isolate and identify the structure of gyromitrin from these mushrooms in 1968.

 Gyromitrin may not be considered especially toxic, which may lead people to underestimate its poisonous qualities.
 In Poland, from 1953 to 1962, there were 138 documented poisonings, only two of which were fatal.
 Of 706 calls to the Swedish poison center regarding Gyromitra mushrooms between 1994 and 2002, there were no fatalities.
 In the United States from 2001 to 2011, 448 calls to poison centers involved gyromitrin.
 The North American Mycological Association (NAMA) reported on 27 cases over 30 years, none of which were fatal.
 Although poisonings due to gyromitrin are not often fatal, it is still highly toxic to the liver.
 Of those 27 analyzed cases, nine developed liver injury; there were also three instances of acute kidney injury.
 As gyromitrin is not especially stable, most poisonings apparently occur from the consumption of the raw or insufficiently cooked "false morel" mushrooms.

 There are also possibly several strains of Gyromitra esculenta that vary from region to region and have differing levels of the toxin.
-For example, there is a less toxic variety that grows west of the Rockies in North America.
+For example, there is a substantially less toxic variety that grows west of the Rockies in North America.
 The toxin may also diminish as the seasons change, as most exposures occur in the Spring.
 This may help explain some conflicting reports on whether the fungus is edible or not.

 Carcinogenicity

-Monomethylhydrazine, as well as its precursors methylformylhydrazine and gyromitrin and raw Gyromitra esculenta, have been shown to be carcinogenic in experimental animals.
+Monomethylhydrazine, as well as methylformylhydrazine and gyromitrin and raw Gyromitra esculenta, have been shown to be carcinogenic in experimental animals.
 Although Gyromitra esculenta has not been observed to cause cancer in humans, it is possible there is a carcinogenic risk for people who ingest these types of mushrooms.
 Even small amounts may have a carcinogenic effect.
-At least 11 different hydrazines have been isolated from Gyromitra esculenta, and it is not known if the potential carcinogens can be completely removed by parboiling.
+At least 11 different potentially toxic and carcinogenic natural products have been isolated from Gyromitra esculenta, and it is not known if they can be completely removed by parboiling.